neicnordic/sensitive-data-archive/sda-download/api/api.md

 Authorization: Bearer <token>
 ```
 ### Authenticated Session
-The client can establish a session to skip time-costly visa validations for further requests.
-Session is based on the `SESSION_NAME=sda_session_key` (configurable name) cookie returned by the server, which should be returned in later requests.
+The client can establish a session to bypass time-costly visa validations for further requests.
+The session is established based on the `SESSION_NAME=sda_session_key` (configurable name) cookie returned by the server, which should be included in later requests.

 ## Service Description